pdp10/sbpipe/docs/source/developer_manual.md

 conda config --set anaconda_upload no
 ```

-The recipe for SBpipe is already prepared.
+The recipe for SBpipe is already prepared (file: `meta.yaml`).
 To create the conda package for SBpipe:
 ```
-$ cd sbpipe/conda_recipe
+$ cd path/to/sbpipe
 $ conda build .
 ```